rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 These only work if you are using the _with Fake GI_ version of the shader.
 The first three options work even without depth information.

 **Fake GI lighting strength** - Fake Global Illumination wide-area effect.
 Every pixel gets some light added from the surrounding area of the image.
-Usually safe to increase, except in games with unusually vibrant colors.
+Usually safe to increase, except in games with unusually bright colors.

-**Fake GI saturation** - Fake Global Illumination can exaggerate colors in the image too much.
-Decrease this to reduce the color saturation of the added light.
-Increase for more vibrant colors.
+**Fake GI saturation** - Fake Global Illumination saturation boost.
+This increases color change, especially in areas of similar brightness.
+Decrease this if colours are too saturated or all too similar.
+Increase for more noticable indirect light color bounce.

 **Adaptive contrast enhancement** - Increases contrast relative to average light in surrounding area.
-Fake Global Illumination can reduce overall contrast; this setting compensates for that.
-It actually may be useful on it's own with lighting strength zeroed - it can improve contrast and clarity of any image.
-Recommendation: set to roughly half of GI lighting strength.
+This makes differences between nearby areas clearer.
+However, too much contrast looks less realistic and may make near black or near white areas less clear.

 **Enable Fake GI effects that require depth** - This must be checked for the following sliders to have effect.
 If you don't have depth buffer data or don't want the AO effects then unchecking this and just using 2D Fake GI will make it slightly faster.